-\textbf{Results on VOT2019, LaSOT and TrackingNet.} We also do extensive experiments on challenging and large-scale datasets such as VOT2019~\cite{Kristan2019a}, LaSOT~\cite{fan2019lasot} and TrackingNet~\cite{muller2018trackingnet} to evaluate the generalization of our method.
-We compare DaSiamRPN~\cite{zhu2018distractor}, ECO~\cite{danelljan2017eco} MDNet~\cite{nam2015learning}, and our baselines: SiamRPN~\cite{Kristan2018a} and SiamFC~\cite{bertinetto2016fully}.
-As shown in Table~\ref{LaSOT}, the model size of our DSTrpn (or DSTfc) is further smaller than its teacher model SiamRPN (or SiamFC), while the AUC scores on two large-scale datasets are very close to the teacher model.
-Notice that, our DSTrpn achieves better performance than DaSiamRPN in both two datasets while maintaining smaller model size and not using distractor-aware module.
-These datasets further demonstrate the robustness of the distilled trackers.
+As shown in Table~\ref{LaSOT} and Fig.~\ref{fig:res_lasot}, the model size of our DSTrpn (or DSTfc) is further smaller than its teacher model SiamRPN (or SiamFC), while the AUC scores on two large-scale datasets are very close (about 0.02 on DSTrpn) to the teacher.
+This strongly demonstrates the robustness of the two distilled trackers on long and various videos. {Based on SiamRPN~\cite{li2018high}, DaSiamRPN introduces a distractor-aware model updating strategy, as well as a global detection module.
+Note that, our DSTrpn achieves better performance than DaSiamRPN in both two datasets while maintaining smaller model size and not using any complex strategy or additional module.} Via the proposed KD training, our trackers achieve comparable performance with few accuracy losses and much higher speeds on long and challenging videos.

+\textbf{Results on FaceTracking.} {Face tracking is one of the important scenarios for evaluating tracking models.
+We evaluate our methods on FaceTracking~\cite{qi2020siamese}, the results are shown in Table~\ref{uavdt}.
+AUC and distance precision are used on both benchmarks like TrackingNet~\cite{muller2018trackingnet}.
+We compare ECO~\cite{danelljan2017eco}, MDNet~\cite{nam2015learning}, LGT~\cite{qi2020siamese}, and our baselines: SiamRPN~\cite{Kristan2018a} and SiamFC~\cite{bertinetto2016fully}.
+Our distilled trackers obtain comparable or even slightly better performance.
+These results further demonstrate the effectiveness and generalization of the proposed KD method. }